-Senior Research Affiliate, Weatherhead East Asian Institute; Professor of Political Science, University of Leeds
+Visiting Professor of Political Science, Columbia University; Professor of Political Science, University of Leeds

 Politics of Thailand, comparative politics of Southeast Asia

-In addition, Dr. McCargo has lived in Singapore, taught in Cambodia and Japan, and published on Indonesia and Vietnam.
+He has spent several years in Thailand, has lived in Singapore, taught in Cambodia and Japan, and published on Indonesia and Vietnam.
 Time magazine wrote of his work, "No armchairs for this author… McCargo is the real McCoy."
 Foreign Affairs cited his Pacific Review 2005 article "Network monarchy and legitimacy crises in Thailand" as a must-read primer on the country’s politics.